Will My Student Loans be Forgiven?

 The American student debt crisis has shot past the $1.6 trillion mark and shows no sign of reversing anytime soon.
 While there likely needs to be something done on a greater policy level, you have to also consider what you can do on a personal level to manage your student debt, should you have it.

 The Public Service Loan Forgiveness Program (PSLF) seems to be a good option.
-In exchange for 10 years working in the public or nonprofit sector, student debt holders can apply to have their debt forgiven, tax free — a potential benefit that differs from other types of installment loans.
+In exchange for 10 years working in the public or nonprofit sector, student debt holders can apply to have their debt forgiven, tax free.

 The PSLF program was signed into law by President George W. Bush in 2007.
 To qualify for the program, applicants must have kept up with all of their payments.
 Additionally, only federal student loans, not private loans, are eligible for forgiveness.